nhrap-dev/export/README.md

     _outReport = 1      #Export report pdf files: 1 to export or 0 to skip
     _outJson = 1        #Export json files: 1 to export or 0 to skip

-If you wanted to export just the reports it would need to look like this:
+If you want to export only the reports, then it would need to look like this:

     #USER DEFINED VALUES
     hprDir = Path.absolute(Path(r'./batch_input'))      #The directory containing hpr files